We don’t support this browser anymore.

 LVMH Moet Hennessy Vuitton SE (MC) Euro.30 (Crest Depository Interest)

-Paris CAC 40:0.01%
+Paris CAC 40:0.29%

-Market closed | Prices as at close on 28 March 2024 | Switch to live prices |
+Prices delayed by at least 15 minutes | Switch to live prices |

-Market closed | Prices as at close on 28 March 2024 | Switch to live prices |
+Prices delayed by at least 15 minutes | Switch to live prices |

-Market closed | Prices as at close on 28 March 2024 | Switch to live prices |
+Prices delayed by at least 15 minutes | Switch to live prices |

 The selling price currently displayed is higher than the buying price.
 This can occur temporarily for a variety of reasons; shortly before the market opens, after the market closes or because of extraordinary price volatility during the trading day.

-The shares fell 6.2% following the announcement.
+The shares rose 2.4% following the announcement.

 Our view

-And higher item price points are supported by what we view as genuine creative and marketing superiority at LVMH.
+And LVMH’s higher item price points are supported by what we view as genuine creative and marketing superiority at LVMH.
 We're not alone in thinking LVMH has a best-in-class stable of labels.
 Being able to charge more means LVMH's operating margins are healthy too, which has also dripped down into free cash flow, ultimately underpinning the group's current ability to pay dividends.
 However no dividend is ever guaranteed.

 Adept management is a serious asset too.
 The group's CEO Bernard Arnault, is the group's largest shareholder, which probably explains the focus on long-term success.